jasgarcha/school-day-during-pandemic/README.md

 # school-day-during-pandemic

 Synchronize the students and teacher threads (without the use of semaphores).
+This project demonstrates my familiarity with the `volatile` modifier, `Atomic` classes, and the `Threads` class--fundamental Operating System concepts.

+## Usage
 Arguments:

 `-s, --students`: The number of students as a positive integer.

 If no arguments are provided, the default number of students is 13.

-This project demonstrates my familiarity with the `volatile` modifier, `Atomic` classes, and the `Threads` class--fundamental Operating System concepts.

 ## Logic